VShkaberda/Routes_calculation/README.md

 ### Update history

+*  1.03 - Deleted final <i>Input</i>, because program is intended to be used from cmd/terminal with arguments.
 *  1.02 - Added `timeout` parameter to handle situation if server has not issued a response.
 *  1.01 - Release version.